arvidsson-kaller/parallel-programming-tdde65/project/readme.md

 </div>
 <br>

 We used DDT for debugging, and gathering information during our miniproject.
 We encountered several issues during the implementation of the miniproject and used DDT to resolve them.
-For example issues with particles being sent to non-existent neighbors and just disappering.
+For example issues with particles being sent to non-existent neighbors and just disappearing.
 We noticed our pressure results strangely diminishing with higher timestamps.
 With the help of DDT it was easy to identify the issue and determine what caused it.
 Another use case we used DDT for was measuring the amount of sent data and comparing it between each process each step.
 This was made easy with DDT, see <a style="color:inherit;" href="#figure3">figure 3</a>.

 ## 4&emsp;Performance analysis with ITAC
 <div style="display: flex; justify-content: center; align-items:center; flex-direction: column;">